(Seasons 1-5a spoilers ahead)

 "That’s not what I mean at all!" you say.
 "A villain is just as important to the protagonist’s story as the protagonist themselves!
 I don’t hate all villains because without them, the protagonist’s story I’m so invested in would cease to exist!"

 Okay.
 That’s a fair point.
-So you’re saying that because Skyler is not the main threat, but her actions still threaten or attempt to stop the protagonist, she comes across as an annoying secondary character that the viewer can’t help but hate.
+So you’re saying that because Skyler is not the true antagonist, but her actions still threaten or attempt to stop the protagonist, she comes across as an annoying secondary character that the viewer can’t help but hate.

 I have two problems with that.